 Spray paint is used on metal for a variety of purposes, including decorating a metalworking project, renewing the color on your car’s wheel wells, or even sealing your grill against rust, provided the spray paint is rated for very high temperatures.
 With this in mind, it is important that you choose a spray paint that is designed for use on metal.
 Otherwise, it won’t have the same adhesion and may simply chip or flake off.

 The best spray paint for your next project will depend on a range of factors.
 For instance, if you will be using the paint for your metal shed, you will need a product that is made to withstand sun, rain, and temperature fluctuations.
 Also consider the color, drying time, and whether you need a separate primer and spray paint or an all-in-one product.
 Take a look at the top spray paint selections below, then read on to find out what you need to know before choosing the right product for your project.

-- BEST DECORATIVE: Montana Cans Montana Effect 400 ml Marble Color
+- HONORABLE MENTION: Montana Cans Montana Effect 400 ml Marble Color

 Whether you’re picking out spray paint to touch up your metal shed or to add a pop of color to your latest metalworking project, there are several factors to consider, including drying time, durability, type of paint, and whether or not it can withstand the elements or extreme temperatures.